Community foundation: Operation

-History of community foundations
+History

 The first community foundation was set up in Cleveland in 1914 by Frederick Goff and operates now as The Cleveland Foundation.
 Others soon followed including the California Community Foundation and the Chicago Community Trust.
 The first Community Foundation in Canada, The Winnipeg Foundation, was established in Winnipeg in 1921.

 Since the 1980s, a number of private foundations in the United States have created initiatives to develop community foundations in various states.
 One of the earliest such initiatives was in Michigan.
 In Indiana, the Lilly Endowment funded a program that has spurred development of community foundations in each of the state's 92 counties.
 On a smaller scale, the Grand Victoria Foundation supports development of Illinois community foundations.
 The Kansas Health Foundation operates a similar program in Kansas communities.

-Notable community foundations
+Notable examples

 Canada

 There are 191 community foundations in Canada, accessible to more than 90% of Canadian communities.
 The Winnipeg Foundation was Canada's first community foundation, established in 1921.